TT Talk - Progress with ships’ lifting appliances

 “incident data demonstrated the scale of the problem, resulting in crane loss, cargo damage and many serious injuries”

-Comments can either be made as text or using the answer sheet provided.
+Comments can either be made as text or using theanswer sheet

 Anyone who provides comments will be automatically included in the next round as part of ICHCA's internal correspondence group on this subject.
 If you have no current comments but would like to be included in the group for the next round then please let Richard Brough know accordingly.